ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 <a id="3"></a>
-## Keyboard Shortcuts for Favorite Stored Procedures
+## Keyboard Shortcuts for Favorite Stored Procedures and Scripts
+A query shortcut allows you to execute code simply by hitting <kbd>Ctrl</kbd> and a number key.
+Cool.
+But first, there are a few things to know about query shortcuts:

+1. The window in SSMS where you configure the query shortcuts has the text field for the shortcut labeled as **Stored Procedure**, which is misleading because you can specify a query.
+You can even specify multiple queries.
+2. Whatever you specify needs to be a single line: no newlines / CRLFs.
+Any text past the first return will be truncated.
+3. When using the keyboard query shortcuts, if nothing is highlighted then only the code in the shortcut is executed.
+But, if any T-SQL is highlighted when you execute the shortcut, then the highlighted code is executed after the code stored in the shortcut finishes.
+Adding a `RETURN;` at the end of the shortcut simply stops the processing after the code stored in the shortcut finishes.
+BUT, if anything is highlighted when you execute a query shortcut, it is still parsed, even if not executed.
+Hence, you can still get parse errors even with the `RETURN;` added at the end.

 `Tools > Options > Environment > Keyboard > Query Shortcuts`

 ![Keyboard Shortcuts for Favorite Stored Procedures](/SSMS/SSMS_Tips/keyboard_shortcuts_for_stored_procedures.png)

-3 Shortcuts can not be changed: `Alt + F1`, `Ctrl + 1` and `Ctrl + 2`.
+3 Shortcuts can not be changed: <kbd>Alt + F1</kbd> - [sp_help], <kbd>Ctrl + 1</kbd> - [sp_who] and <kbd>Ctrl + 2</kbd> - [sp_lock].
-For another 9 shortcuts my recommendation awesome open source Brent Ozar teams procedures and with some limitations Adam Machanic `[sp_WhoIsActive]`:
+For another 9 shortcuts my recommendation awesome open source Brent Ozar teams procedures and with some limitations in License usage Adam Machanic [sp_WhoIsActive]:

 | Query Shortcut          | Stored Procedure     |
 |-------------------------|----------------------|